rice2000/scf-docs/How to Judge the Stellar Community Fund.md

 Be objective, be realistic, be understanding, and be respectful.
 Make sure to take the differences between the Seed and Lab funds into account when judging.
 Act as a mentor, ask questions, and suggest improvements.
 We've built in a lot of time for review, so pace yourself, and make sure to discuss project with entrants and fellow judges.
 The goal is to build relationships and foster success.
 A new best friend, colleague, or partner may be right on the other side of your screen.

 Judging takes place on the same site and in the same format as community voting, via [communityfund.stellar.org](http://communityfund.stellar.org/)/.
-The only difference ist that you must log in with your Keybase account rather than a phone number.
+The only difference is that you must log in with your Keybase account rather than a phone number.
 [How to Vote in the Stellar Community Fund](#)

 ## Questions?
 If you have questions feel free to ask in the `scf_panel` Keybase group or DM `tyvdh` or `kolten`.
 This is a community initiative, so while we may publish the draft it’s up to all of us to contribute to the final product.